 The Internet of Things is one of the most hyped phrases in modern science.
 But this is not hype without some substance.
-Gartner forecasts that by 2020, connected things will reach 20.8 billion.
+Gartner forecasts that by 2020, connected things would reach 20.8 billion.

 At Rentokil Initial we are already recording and codifying the outputs from thousands of connected devices.
 Combined with our data on observations/recommendations from pest service visits to our customer sites (recorded in our pest reporting and analysis system, myRentokil), as well as data from other public sources of information, we are generating valuable new insights on global food safety.